 Old stone quarries are fascinating places to explore.
 They are full of man-made shapes and angles that nature is working to reclaim.
 At Nokogiriyama (lit.
-Sawtooth Mountain) in Chiba–a perfect distance a day trip from Tokyo–, part of the mountain was quarried away over several decades, leaving lots of fun nooks and crannies to explore, as well as some amazing panoramic views.
+Sawtooth Mountain) in Chiba–a perfect distance for a day trip from Tokyo–, part of the mountain was quarried away over several decades, leaving lots of fun nooks and crannies to explore, as well as some amazing panoramic views.

 But the mountain offers much more than just nooks and crannies.
 Nihonji, the adjacent 1,300 year old Buddhist temple, now controls and maintains the area, making it a religious site replete with Buddhist images, some freestanding and others carved into the living rock.
 Nokogiriyama is also the site of Japan’s largest stone-carved Buddha.

 Nokogiriyama sits near the coast of Tokyo Bay, about halfway down Chiba’s Boso Penninsula.
 The mountain is comprised of tuff, a form of porous volcanic rock that became useful as a building material from the mid 19th century.
 It’s likely that this rock exists throughout the penninsula but here was a bunch of it sticking out of the ground very near a good harbor.
 Perfect for a quarry!

 The quarrying had stopped by around WWII, leaving to nature a rather scarred looking mountain.
 By the 1960s, locals and the monks charged with looking after it had turned the mountain top into a kind of park, with trails and stairways for use by visitors.
 A ropeway from the base of the mountain to near the top, makes it easy for visitors to get there, too.